AlecAivazis/bwl/README.md

 # Bougatsa's Guide to Black Wing Lair

-Welcome to my guid for completing Black Wing Lair.
 This is mostly meant for me to organize my thoughts as my guild prepares for phase 3.

 ![map](./images/bwl-map.jpg)